knutsoned/bevy_lazy_signals/README.md

 ## TODO

+- Define bundles for the signals primitives?
+- Pick UI toolkit (sickle) and do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
 - Testing
 - Error handling and general resiliency
 - I need someone to just review every line because I am a total n00b
 - Long-running events (prevent retrigger if still running from last time)
 - More examples, including some integrating LazySignals with popular Bevy projects such as bevy_dioxus, bevy_mod_picking, bevy_mod_scripting, bevy_reactor, haalka, polako, etc.
-- Pick UI toolkit and do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
 - Possibly starting with bevy-lunex
 - Would aery be useful as a potential dep?